AriFordsham/GHCWiki/improved-llvm-backend.md

 The root of all these problems is *GHC has no control over the LLVM tools it may use*.

 The solution is simple: we ship and fix a version of LLVM for GHC, and release it with platforms like the binary distribution.
-These tools will be isolated and easily downloadable for users to test with.
+These tools will be isolated and easily downloadable for users to test with, or developers to use.
+And note: we *only* need `opt` and `llc`, so the distributions can be tiny.

 This has a number of advantages: